AfroDeivid/automatic-interviews-processing/README.md

 ```

 **Flexible / Adaptive Installation**
-If you need more flexibility—like updating certain packages or adapting the repository replace the pip install ``pip install -r freeze_requirements.txt`` step with:
+If you need more flexibility, like updating certain packages or adapting the repository replace the ``pip install -r freeze_requirements.txt`` step with:
 ```
 pip install -c constraints.txt -r requirements.txt
 ```